lady-h-world/My_Garden/reading_pages/cover/at_the_gate.md

 Lady H. loves taking adventures throughout the universe, gathering exotic creatures along her journey.
 Each collected creature possesses unique magical abilities that are unparalleled on Earth.
 All these extraordinary beings are nurtured in this garden.

-By exploring this enchanting sanctuary, visitors can collect sprouts imbued with magical powers from these creatures.
+By exploring this enchanting sanctuary, visitors can collect sprouts imbued with magical powers.
 Each magical power corresponds to an applied data science skill, enabling individuals to cultivate these sprouts on Earth and propagate the influence of data science.

-Kindly bear in mind, the main aim of this tour is to enhance practical experimental skills and problem-solving skills, inspire curiosity, and foster a dedication to data science.
+Kindly bear in mind, the main aim of this tour is to enhance experimental skills and problem-solving skills, inspire curiosity, and foster a dedication to data science.

 </p>